 • Write to solve the queries of the users.

-• Panda algorithm promotes website that has rich content.
+• Panda algorithm promotes a website that has rich content.

-• Google likes the websites that frequently updates its content space
+• Google likes the websites that frequently updates their content space

 • A site with frequent, high-quality content has better chances of increasing the crawling frequency.